In conjuction with

 José Javier Berrocal-Olmeda, University of Extremadura, Spain

-Bruno Casella, University of Torino, Italy
+Bruno Casella, University of Turin, Italy

 Rodrigo Calheiros, Western Sydney University, Australia